TKomericki/Rhetos-wiki/SqlObject-concept.md

 SqlObject contains an arbitrary feature name (`SomeSpecialUniqueIndex`), a creation script, and a removal script:

 * The **creation script** will be executed on deployment to create the object in the database.
-* The **removal script** will persisted in the database for later use.
+* The **removal script** is persisted in the database for later use.
   * It will be executed on deployment to remove this object when it no longer exists in the new version of the application.
   * The removal script is also executed if the object needs to be regenerated (if the creation script is modified, or any dependent object).
 In that case, the old removal script is executed to remove the old version of the object, then the new creation script to create it again.
-  * See below more info on removal scripts below.
+  * See more info on removal scripts below.
 * `SqlDependsOn` is required here to specify that the `SomeEntity.Name` column must be created in database *before* this object is created (see more info on dependencies below).